pcdevil/g/README.md

 ### g
 The `g` command is the starting point of all other script and provides a convenient alias for `git`.
-Calling it without arguments executes the `git status` itself if the _CWD_ is a git repository, otherwise calls the `git --help` command.
+Calling it without arguments executes the [git status] itself if the _CWD_ is a git repository, otherwise calls the [git help] command.

 ### cd
 Similarly to the built-in `cd` command, this changes the current directory too